CityOfBoston/summerofcode/index.md

 This project requires experience with computer vision technologies, particularly in training and implementing object detection models.
 The contributor should be comfortable working with video processing pipelines and developing automated reporting systems.

-The mentors for the project will include key staff from the City of Boston's Office of Emerging Technology including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston between 2021 and 2024.
+The mentors for the project will include key staff from the City of Boston's Office of Emerging Technology, including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston between 2021 and 2024.